benjamingeer/Tondauer/hugo/content/en/about-this-site.md

 ### Contact

-Please send any corrections, suggestions, and queries to [Benjamin Geer](https://benjamingeer.name).
+Please send any corrections, suggestions, or queries to [Benjamin Geer](https://benjamingeer.name).

 [^Rink]: John Rink, [Digital Editions and the Creative Work of the